Abiyayalew/frontend-nanodegree-mobile-portfolio/README.md

 5. Minified the HTML

 ### Framerate for pizza.html

 It was optimised with the following methods on main.js:

 1. The function updatePositions() was optimised by
       * Read layout outside of the for loop.

-2. The function changePizzaSizes() was optimised by
+2. The function document.addEventListener () was optimised by
       * Read layout outside of the for loop.
       * Removed querySelectorAll .
       * Reduced the number of background pizzas rendered to 100.
       * Dynamically calculated the number of moving pizzas required.

 3. The function changePizzaSizes() was optimised by
       * Changed the slider value to a percent width.
       * read layout outside of the for loop.